Los Angeles prepares to revive mask mandate

 Ferrer went on to predict even higher case numbers in the coming weeks, suggesting the mandate is likely to be renewed.
 Still, she said LA is not seeing “anywhere near the devastation this summer that we saw during last winter's omicron surge,” referring to a fast-spreading variant of the coronavirus.

-While LA still requires masks in a number indoor spaces – such as hospitals, public transportation, airports and prisons – a universal mandate would impose face coverings in virtually all indoor public venues, including offices, factories, retailers, schools and restaurants.
-A previous sweeping masking order was lifted in March after officials reduced LA’s risk level to ‘low.’
+While LA still requires masks in a number indoor spaces – such as hospitals, public transportation, airports, and prisons – a universal mandate would impose face coverings in virtually all indoor public venues, including offices, factories, retailers, schools, and restaurants.
+A previous sweeping masking order was lifted in March after officials reduced LA’s risk level to ‘low’.

-As the county braces for new mandates, the World Health Organization similarly called for a return to face coverings earlier this week, with the org’s Director General Tedros Adhanom Ghebreyesus warning that “the virus is running freely, and countries are not effectively managing the disease.”
+As the county braces for new mandates, the World Health Organization similarly called for a return to face coverings earlier this week, with Director General Tedros Adhanom Ghebreyesus warning that “the virus is running freely, and countries are not effectively managing the disease.”